Improper vs finitely additive distributions as limits of countably additive probabilities: Comparison of convergence modes on examples

-As another example, consider the sequence $\{\pi_n\}_n$ of uniform distribution on $\{0,1,...,n\}$ and choose $K_n = \{k\in \mathbb N, \; k \leq \sqrt n \}$.
-We have $\lim_n \pi_n(K_n)=0$.
-Therefore, for any improper distribution $\pi^0$ on the set of integers, the sequence constructed as in (\ref{eq.seqpoisexample}) have the same FAP limits as that of sequence of uniform distributions $\{\pi_n\}_n$ and converge q-vaguely to $\pi^0$.
-This shows again the difficulty to connect improper and FAP uniform distributions by limits of proper distribution.
+As another example, let $\{\pi_n\}_n$ be the sequence of uniform distributions on $\{0,1,...,n\}$ and choose $K_n = \{k\in \mathbb N, \; k \leq \sqrt n \}$.
+Then, $\lim_n \pi_n(K_n)=0$.
+Therefore, for any improper distribution $\pi_0$ on the set of integers, the sequence constructed as in (\ref{eq.seqpoisexample}) has the same FAP limit points as those of the sequence of uniform distributions $\{\pi_n\}_n$ and converges q-vaguely to $\pi_0$.
+This shows again the difficulty to connect the uniform improper distribution and uniform FAPs by limits of proper distributions.